omarzd/rosa/README.md

 You will find the instructions on ScalaZ3's github page (https://github.com/epfl-lara/ScalaZ3).
 Do not get the most recent Z3 version, instead use the one provided in resources/.

-### no DirectedRounding in java.library.path ###

-Precompiled libraries are available in /lib.

-Check below for how to

 Installation instructions for Windows
 -------------------------------------